Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/metadata/_index.md

 ## Overview

-The endpoints documented here are all for accessing metadata on the App itself and the data types that are allowed in an instance of the App.
+The endpoints documented here are all for accessing metadata on the app itself and the data types that are allowed in an instance of the app.
 Additional endpoints provides access to text resources.

-## Get App metadata
+## Get app metadata

 Endpoint for downloading a copy of the [application metadata](../../models/app-metadata) document.